gstamatelat/social-influence/README.md

 Contains vertex | O(1)
 Contains edge   | O(1)

+`MemoryGraph` is the default graph implementation; references to the "default graph type", "default graph" or similar in the documentation point to `MemoryGraph`.

 ## TODO

 - There needs to be a helper function or some `Graph` member method that can return if a graph is aperiodic or not